TubercularOx/darkhaunter/occultism.md

 >
 > Please!
 In the grand scheme of things, this book makes the "Tome of Clear Thought" look like "Dianetics".

-Knowledge (Occult) explicitly covers magical books—your character's familiarity with texts like the Necronomicon is tied to it, for example.
-"Tome" is also the term *Call of Cthulhu* uses to describe magical books in general.
-Rich's choice of the word "tome" might be intentional, but if not, it’s still a striking coincidence given the thematic overlap.
+Knowledge (Occult) explicitly covers magical books in *Call of Cthulhu*, including legendary tomes like the Necronomicon.
+In that system, all books related to magic are referred to as tomes, and the use of the word here echoes that tradition.
+While the function of these books differs in *Order of the Stick*, the terminology remains intact, following the broader pattern of slotting in a *Dungeons & Dragons* equivalent for a *Call of Cthulhu* concept, preserving the terminology while shifting the meaning to fit the setting.

 ### The Astral Plane